OSGeo/gdal/gdal/doc/source/drivers/vector/mvt.rst

 -  **MAXZOOM**\ =integer: Maximum zoom level at which tiles are generated.
 Defaults to 5.
 Maximum supported value is 22
 -  **CONF**\ =string: Layer configuration as a JSon serialized string.
+   Or, starting with GDAL 3.0.1, filename containing the configuration as JSon.
 -  **SIMPLIFICATION**\ =float: Simplification factor for linear or polygonal geometries.
 The unit is the integer unit of tiles after quantification of geometry coordinates to tile coordinates.
 Applies